Koji-Makiyama/AdminUserPasswords-JAVA/README.md

 https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html \
 Extract the cloned zip file.\
 Open the Command Prompt.\
-Use 'cd' (change directory) to navigate to the extracted folder.\
+Use 'cd' (change directory) to navigate to the extracted folder's SRC directory (Your CLI should say '../src>'.\
+In my case, when downloading and unzipping the file with the default name, the syntax looks like this:\
+My default CLI directory is C:\Users\(my username).
+If yours differs, that is ok, just navigate to the src directory of the unzipped file.\
+For me, this was 'cd Downloads\AdminUserPasswords-JAVA-main\src' \
-Enter 'javac Main.java' (This will compile the .java files in the directory into .class files).\
+Enter 'javac ./com.AdminProject/main/Main.java' (This will compile the .java files in the directory into .class files).\
-Enter 'java Main' (This will run the .class files that were compiled).\
+Enter 'java com.AdminProject.main.Main' (This will run the .class files that were compiled).\
 And the program should begin prompting you with messages!